macbookandrew/cf7-woocommerce-memberships/readme.txt

 == Installation ==

-1. Upload this plugin to the `/wp-content/plugins/` directory
+1. Upload this plugin to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the “Plugins” menu in WordPress
+1. Activate the plugin through the “Plugins” menu in WordPress.
-1. Edit your contact forms to choose the membership ID and mode and specify the user data fields
+1. Edit your contact forms to choose the membership ID and mode and specify the user data fields.

+== Screenshots ==

+1. Contact Form settings

 == Changelog ==